Order your UGC NET/SET Material copy (Paper-II only) today !

 28."A Wedding"

 With Parvati’s spell upon him, the two began sleeping together until Parvati became pregnant with Shiva’s child.
 He constantly beats her and then sleeps with dozens of prostitutes to match the number of slum children to the number of rich children that he has fathered.
 Parvati then releases Shiva from her spell once the child is nearly born and returns to Picture and Saleem, who have been trying to spread the word of communism.
-Picture convinces Saleem to marry Parvati, saying that she can’t have a fatherless child.
+Picture convinces Saleem to marry Parvati, saying that she can’t have a fatherless child. “…something was ending, something was being born, and at the precise instant of the birth of the new India and the beginning of a continuous midnight which would not end for two long years, my son, the child of the renewed ticktock, came out into the world.” – Saleem.

 29. "Midnight"

 On June 25th, Prime Minister Indira Gandhi declares Emergency at the same time that Saleem’s son is being born.
-The boy has elephant-sized ears, which makes Saleem laugh at the irony.
-He then briefly mentions that Indira Gandhi has been a widow for fifteen years.
+The boy has elephant-sized ears, which makes Saleem laugh hysterically.
+Saleem describes the boy as a grave, good-natured child who refuses to cry.
+His son, Aadam Sinai, suffers from tuberculosis, and neither he nor Parvati can cure the boy.
+Saleem insists that, as long as the Emergency lasts, his son will be ill.

 Slowly, the prison fills up with his midnight siblings; then one by one they are taken into operating rooms and sterilized.
-This causes them to lose their magical abilities, and the woman in charge of the operation tells Saleem that Indira Gandhi does not want any mystics competing for supremacy over India.
+This causes them to lose their magical abilities.
+On the new year’s day, the beautiful woman (Saleem named her Widow's Hand), in charge of the operation tells Saleem that 'The people of India worship our Lady like a god.
+Indians are only capable of worshipping one God.”
 Saleem also finds out that Shiva had undergone voluntary sterilization before heading the movement to gather the rest of midnight’s children.
+Months later, the prisoners are released.

 30. "Abracadabra"

-Saleem, knowing that bulldozers killed Parvati, seeks to find Picture and his son.
 He mentions that the bitter woman who laughed at his attempts at seduction killed Shiva; afterwards, however, he announces that he lied, that he was too afraid of Shiva to think about where he was and what he was doing.

-The two men take to raising Saleem’s son together, but their child rearing is interrupted when Picture hears of a man who claims that he is the greatest snake charmer in India.
-He, along with Saleem and the child, travel to Bombay to have a snake-charming match in a dingy, underground club.
-Picture wins the battle but loses his strength.
+Picture Singh hears of a man who claims that he is the greatest snake charmer in India.
+He, along with Saleem and the child, travel to Bombay to have a snake-charming match in a dingy, underground club (Midnite-Confidential Club).
+Picture Singh who manages to “knot a king cobra” around Maharaja’s neck, and Maharaja immediately gives up, declaring Picture Singh the winner.
+Picture wins the battle against the opponent, the Maharaja of Cooch Naheen, but loses his strength.
 As Saleem eats chutney, he asks the blind waitress where the food is made.
-He then leaves to find the Braganze Pickle Factory, which was once Methwold Estate, and discovers that Mary Pereira runs the company.
-She takes Saleem and his son in, and the story returns to the present.
-Though Padma insists that Saleem marry her, Saleem knows that this will not happen.
-He claims that, on his thirty-first birthday, he will break apart and float away in 600 million specks of dust.
+He then leaves to find the Braganze Pickle Factory, which was once Methwold Estate, and discovers that Mary Pereira runs the company with all women staff.
+She takes Saleem and his son in.
+Saleem describes the pickle jars.
+Finally, Saleem’s son, Aadam, begins to say his first word: abracadabra.

 0 comments: